ZhyraPlugins/crafting.xivhub.org/README.md

 # FFXIV Crafting Optimizer Website

+This is a fork and thus an altered version of the original source code.

 This project contains the source for the [FFXIV Crafting Optimizer Website](https://crafting.xivhub.org/).
 It uses [AngularJS](http://angularjs.org/), [AngularUI Bootstrap](http://angular-ui.github.io/bootstrap/), and [Bootstrap](http://getbootstrap.com/).

 # Updating item and food databases